 2. Causes for predator-prey population cycles.
 Understanding the mechanisms promoting stability of predator-prey interactions has been a longstanding interest of mine.
 I have been studying a model system involving the cowpea weevil (Callosobruchus maculatus) and its parasitoid (Anisopteromalus calandrae) that is known to exhibit outbreak cycles in the laboratory.
 My colleagues and I have been performing experiments to test the underlying causes of these outbreak cycles.
 Specifically, we are interested in whether changes in the age structure of the prey (specifically, the duration and variability of prey development time) affect predator-prey population cycles and stability (for more details, click here).

-3. Density-dependent dispersal and predator-prey population dynamics.
+3. Density-dependent dispersal and population dynamics.
 Dispersal can have major consequences for individual fitness, population dynamics, and species’ distributions.
 Understanding the causes and consequences of dispersal at both the patch and landscape levels is vital for population management and conservation.
 The paradigmatic view of dispersal is that it becomes more frequent as density increases.
 However, the pattern of density-dependent dispersal can take many forms.
-My colleagues and I are using mathematical models and experiments to assess how different forms of dispersal can affect population dynamics and stability.
+My colleagues and I are using mathematical models and experiments to assess how different forms of dispersal can affect population dynamics and stability of competing species and predators and their prey.
 For more details about this research, click here.

 4. Role of habitat fragmentation and landscape heterogeneity on predator-prey spatial and temporal population dynamics.
 My primary study system includes the planthopper Prokelisia crocea and its egg parasitoid Anagrus columbi that coexist among discrete patches of prairie cordgrass in the tallgrass prairies of North Dakota.
 My students and I have experimentally examined how cordgrass patch and landscape structure influenced host and parasitoid foraging and dispersal behavior, extinction risk, and population dynamics.
 My colleagues and I have also developed behavior-based landscape-level models to understand the effects of habitat heterogeneity on the population dynamics of interacting species.
 Offshoots of this work involved the effects of invasive exotic plants on the population dynamics of native fauna, and the use of stepping stones and corridors in promoting connectivity among habitat fragments.
 More details on this research project can be found by clicking here.